tobiasla78/filament-simple-pages/docs/pages-outside-filament.md

 ## Pages outside Filament

-You can make the pages viewable outside of Filament panels by toggling "Register Outside Filament" in the Resource.
+You can make the pages viewable outside of Filament panels by toggling "Register Outside Filament" in the resource.

 ### Layout files

-If left blank in the Resource the default layout file will be `components.layouts.app` and the content will be rendered to `{{ $slot }}`.
+If left blank in the resource the default layout file will be `components.layouts.app` and the content will be rendered to `{{ $slot }}`.
 You can also use `extends` and `section` when creating/editing a page.

 ### Make CSS work